-American Society of Radiologic Technology (ASRT) Membership
+Ohio Society of Radiologic Technologists (OSRT) Student Membership

-Students will be required to join the American Society of Radiologic Technologist at the beginning of their second year.
-The student membership costs \$35.00.
-The ASRT provides students with valuable resources including but not limited to: scholarships, study tools, exam preparation, five practice board exams, employment roadmap, and job bank.
+Students are required to join the Ohio Society of Radiologic Technologists.
+The student membership cost is \$30.00, typically paid by the program.
+The OSRT provides students with resources including lectures, quiz bowl, practice exams, student newsletter, job bank, and annual meeting.